 - Payment terms.
 You can offer your customers different payment methods, such as monthly instalments or discounts.

-- Shipping terms. if you ship physical products, include whether you (the seller) pays for the shipping.
-Learn more about shipping trading and associated terms here.
+- Shipping terms.
+If you ship physical products, include whether you (the seller) pay for the shipping.

 - Terms of sale.
 The date the customer must pay by.
 This could be upon receipt of your invoice or 30 days later depending on your needs and preferences.

 An invoice address is the same as the billing address.
 It’s the name and address of the person or company who purchased your services or products, and is what will appear on the document.